 Podiatrist Foot & Ankle Surgeon & Board Certified Podiatrist located in Odessa, TX & Midland, TX

 Rough bumps or patches of skin on your feet are called corns and callouses, and they come from excess pressure or friction from your shoes, the ground, or even your other toes.
-At Permian Basin Foot and Ankle, with locations in Odessa, Midland, and Pecos, Texas, podiatrists Justin Brown, DPM, Joseph Morgan, DPM, and their team treat uncomfortable corns and calluses and can help you prevent them from redeveloping.
+At Permian Basin Foot and Ankle, with locations in Odessa, Midland, and Pecos, Texas, podiatrists Justin Brown, DPM, Jordan Womack, DPM and their team treat uncomfortable corns and calluses and can help you prevent them from redeveloping.
 To explore available treatments for corns and calluses, call Permian Basin Foot and Ankle or book an appointment online today.